 - maslinic acid (olive pomace oil) upregulates EAAT2 and is neuroprotective?

-The absolute worst thing is going up and down with the medications (short half-life drugs are maybe more difficult to use.
+The absolute worst thing is going up and down with the medications (short half-life drugs can cause more rapid withdrawal symptoms).
 Time course of central nervous dopamine-D2 and 5-HT2 receptor blockade and plasma drug concentrations after discontinuation of quetiapine (Seroquel) in patients with schizophrenia.

 Long-term use of neuroleptics can cause cognitive problems (5+ years), heart/breathing? issues and sleep related side-effects.

 Long-term use of psychiatric drugs (neuroleptics) does not often make sense.
-They cause neurodegenerative diseases and withdrawal becomes more and more difficult process.
-In practice one should probably do well-planned quick withdrawal (just stop it from high-enough active dose) after few months if possible. (long-term use beyond 6-12 years is maybe impossible).
+They cause neurodegenerative conditions and withdrawal becomes more and more difficult process.
+In practice one should probably do well-planned quick withdrawal (just stop it) after few months if possible (it’s like quitting smoking for some it can be very difficult after long-term use).

 - insomnia and poor sleep quality: insomnia WITHOUT getting tired is bad [insomnia so that you get tired is “ok”] – poor sleep can cause health problems like high blood pressure etc.